 If I have been convicted of DUI, will I go to jail?

 Depending on your number of prior DUI offenses and the severity of the offense, jail times will vary.
 Jail times are also dependent on whether or not your BAC was over or under .15%.
-First time offenders can be jailed for a mandatory minimum of 24 hours and up to 1 year, 30 days to 1 year for second time offenders, and 90 days to 1 year for a third offense.
+First-time offenders can be jailed for a mandatory minimum of 24 hours and up to 1 year, 30 days to 1 year for second-time offenders, and 90 days to 1 year for a third offense.

 What if I was lawfully prescribed my medication?
 Is it still DUI?

-No matter where intoxicating drugs come from, you can still be charged with DUI if a blood test confirms an amount over the legal limit in your system.
+No matter where intoxicating drugs come from, you can still be charged with a prescription drug DUI if a blood test confirms an amount over the legal limit in your system.
 The same care must be observed while taking lawfully prescribed medications such as Xanax or Valium and driving, as with drinking alcohol and driving – your driving ability may be impaired in either circumstance.
 It is important to remember that this applies to medical marijuana prescriptions as well.
 It is important for every driver to be aware of their limits and exercise good judgment before getting behind the wheel.

 Have any further questions not covered here?
 Contact the Spokane DUI attorneys at Bugbee Law Office, P.S. for more information.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.